Active Vision Might Be All You Need: Exploring Active Vision in Bimanual Robotic Manipulation: Experiments

-In the following we describe all the tasks: \textbf{Peg Insertion} is a simulation task adapted from the original ALOHA paper \cite{zhao_learning_2023} to our new simulation where the right arm needs to grasp a peg/stick and the left arm needs to grab a socket.
-The two arms then coordinate to insert the peg into the socket. \textbf{Slot Insertion} is a simulation task adapted from \cite{lee2024interact} where the two arms need to grasp a long stick from both ends and insert it into a slot. \textbf{Pour Test Tube} is a new simulation task involving two slim tubes, where one tube contains a small marble.
-The two arms need to grasp the tubes and the right arm pours the marble from one tube into the other tube. \textbf{Thread Needle} is a new simulation task where the right arm grasps a needle and threads it through a hole on an object for the left arm to grab and pull it out on the opposite side of the hole.
-The object with the hole is placed so that its hole has limited visibility from the static cameras in the setup. \textbf{Hook Package} is a new simulation task in which both arms work together to grasp a package or box.
-The package has a tab with a hole, and the objective is to hang the package on a hook attached to a wall. \textbf{Occluded Insertion} is a real-world task where the right arm grabs a long allen key from a tray and the left arm grabs a small container with a hole at the bottom of the container.
+\textbf{Pour Test Tube} is a simulation task involving two slim tubes, where one tube contains a small marble.
+The two arms need to grasp the tubes and the right arm pours the marble from one tube into the other tube.
+We believe this task may require AV to look closely at the ball while pouring for more precision, similar to how a human might accomplish this task. \textbf{Thread Needle} is a new simulation task where the right arm grasps a needle and threads it through a hole on an object for the left arm to grab and pull it out on the opposite side of the hole.
+The object with the hole is placed so that its hole has limited visibility from the static cameras in the setup. \textbf{Occluded Insertion} is a real-world task where the right arm grabs a long allen key from a tray and the left arm grabs a small container with a hole at the bottom of the container.
 The right arm then needs to insert the end of the allen key into the hole of the container.
-However, since the hole is located at the bottom of the container, it may be occluded by the sides of the container, making the hole difficult to see without a proper camera perspective adjustment.
+However, since the hole is located at the bottom of the container, it may be occluded by the sides of the container, making the hole difficult to see without a proper camera perspective adjustment. \textbf{Hidden Pick} is a real-world task involving an object inside a box hidden by a towel that covers the top of the box.
+The left arm should grasp and move the towel, revealing the object.
+The right arm then reaches into the box, picks up the object, and places it outside.
+These four tasks are categorized into Group 2 because they involve occlusions or require a level of precision that could be addressed with AV.

+For the \textit{hidden pick} task, data collection and experiments were carried out with an updated version of AV-ALOHA equipped with a different stereo camera with a wider field of view.
+Data for this task was recorded at 33fps and the trained ACT policy used a chunk size of 33.